-Argonne National Laboratory and the Chicago Council on Science and Technology present the latest edition of Argonne OutLoud, the lab's public lecture series, featuring Dr. Amanda Petford-Long and Adam Khan, presenting:
+Argonne National Laboratory is pleased to present the latest edition of Argonne OutLoud, the lab's free public lecture series:

-The event will take place at the Argonne Advanced Photon Source Auditorium and will include light refreshments and a poster session preceding the lecture.
+The event will take place at the Advanced Photon Source Auditorium on the Argonne campus and will include light refreshments.

 Can't attend in person?
-The event will be broadcast live at Argonne's live stream channel.
-You can also participate in a live Twitter chat and submit questions that might be answered during the event by using the hashtag #NanoChat.
+The event will be broadcast live on Argonne's live stream channel.
+You can also participate in a live Twitter chat and submit questions that might be answered during the event by using the hashtag #CityData.

 If you have questions, call us at 630-252-5573 or via email at email@example.com.